blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 | Uthman ibn Affan        | Rightly Guided | Rashidun  | 644-656 |
 | Ali ibn Talib           | Rightly Guided | Rashidun  | 656-661 |
 **Sunni Schools of Theology / Aqidah**
+- Ash'ari (They believe in logic ('Aql) over tradition (Naql))
+	- By Sheik / Imam Abu al-Hasan al-Ash'ari
 - Maturdi (A philosophical (not in a good way) group based on innovation (Bi'idah))
+	- By Sheik / Imam Abu Mansur al-Maturidi
 - Athari (They believe in literal interpretation, like Hand of God)
 	- They do not like to think
-- Ash'ari (They believe in logic ('Aql) over tradition (Naql))
-	- By Sheik / Imam Abu al-Hasan al-Ash'ari

 **Invalid Schools of Theology / Aqidah (as per Sunni Scholars)**
 - Mu'tazilla (Leavers)
+	- They are too philosophical
 	- They do not believe in Predestination (Qadr), and only in Free Will
 	- They do not believe in God (Allah) having a face
 - Jahami